 - Rate Movie[Total: 9 Average: 2.3]

 - Written By: Jez Butterworth, Tom Butterworth

 - Cast: Colin Firth, Ben Kingsley, Aishwarya Rai Bachchan

 Box Office Info:

-The Last Legion was financed for $67 million by Quinta Communications, Ingenious Film Partners and Zephyr Films.
+The budget for The Last Legion was $67 million and financing was provided by Quinta Communications, Ingenious Film Partners and Zephyr Films.
 Producer Dino De Laurentiis and head of Quinta, Tarak Ben Ammar brought three big projects to pre-sell at the 2005 Cannes Film Festival — The Last Legion, Hannibal Rising and The Decameron.
 It is at the 2005 Cannes Festival where the Weinsteins launched their new company (aptly named The Weinstein Company), when the producing brothers were fresh off their Miramax divorce from Disney.
 At the festival they secured major capital from Goldman Sachs and immediately took the rights to the three pictures that Ammar and De Laurentiis were shopping.

 Tarak Ben Ammar then decided he would heavily invest in the formation of The Weinstein Company after the Weinsteins committed to distribute the films and took a seat on their board.
 As for the packaged movies, The Last Legion was basically dumped and bombed miserably, Hannibal Rising disappointed at the box office and The Decameron was retitled Virgin Territory and sent straight to video.

 The Last Legion was originally scheduled for an October 2006 release and then was delayed numerous times, before TWC were contractually forced to release the pic in at least 1,500 theaters by the end of August 2007.
 The Last Legion was eventually dumped with a minimal P&A spend, atrocious and cheap looking marketing material and was not screened for critics.
 Reviews that eventually posted were negative.